mikediessner/nubo/docs/_source/get_started.rst

 This brief introduction will teach you in detail how to install NUBO from the `GitHub repository`_ and how to set up a Bayesian optimisation loop to maximise a toy function using NUBO's predefined Gaussian process as the surrogate model.
+You can also use one of our off-the-shelf algorithm to get started quickly.
+For more details see the `Off-the-shelf algorithms` section in the menu on the left.

 Installing NUBO
 ---------------